-Regarding the configuration files, the framework reads two separate files: one in the workspace root and one in the program installation folder (see section 3.5.1.3 for more details).
-Normally, the second option ("<OPENSF_INSTDIR>/openSF_defaults.properties") should be preferred by an integrator delivering a simulator.
-This is because options in the "defaults" file automatically apply to all workspaces that the user might create or switch to.
+Regarding the configuration files, the framework reads two separate files: one in the workspace root and one in the program installation folder (see section 3.3.1 for more details).
+Normally, the second option ("openSF_defaults.properties" under <OPENSF_INSTDIR>) should be preferred by an integrator delivering a simulator.
+This is because options in the "defaults" file automatically apply to all workspaces that the user might create or switch to while using the same openSF installation.